- About Us

-Fall and spring students must have completed at least 3 semesters of college level Chinese to participate in the internship.
+Internship placements vary by each student's Chinese language ability.
+Students must have completed at least 3 semesters of college level Chinese to participate in the internship.
 Although no prior study of Chinese is required for summer internships, students’ Chinese language proficiency may affect their internship placements.
-Students apply for the internship course when completing the Course Selection Form.
+Students apply for the internship course when completing the Course Prefernce Form.

-The internship course is worth 3 credits in the spring or fall terms or 6 credits during the summer term.
+The internship course is worth 3 credits in the spring or fall terms.
 Credit is awarded for the academic component of the internship.
 Interns will complete a research project, including a 5000-word final paper (in English).
 The work is supervised throughout the term by a faculty advisor who holds both group and individual meetings with students to provide academic advising for their research project.
 In the fall and spring semesters, interns will spend 10-12 hours per week (or 120 hours a semester) at the internship site.
-During the summer term, interns will spend 30 or more hours per week at the internship site.

 More information about the internship course can be found at Shanghai Internship Handbook.